 Even if you follow all the tips above, retinol can still cause some trouble.
 It may dry out your skin or irritate it.
-Not as much as it would if you started with a huge dose every day but if your skin’s on the sensitive skin, the risk is there.
+Not as much as it would if you started with a huge dose every day but if your skin’s on the sensitive side, the risk is there.

 That’s why it pays to be prepared.
 Follow up your retinol with a rich moisturizer full of soothing agents that’ll neutralise both its drying and irritating effects.

 - Paula’s Choice Calm Redness Relief Moisturizer For Normal To Dry Skin ($29.00): available at Dermstore, Paula’s Choice and Skinstore.

 - Paula’s Choice Calm Redness Relief Moisturizer For Normal To Oily Skin ($29.00): available at Paula’s Choice.